 - The student should attend the course with the required study material: book, reader, etc. - All class individual and group class activities, as well as any written answer or oral presentation may be graded. - The teachers may give quizzes to their students any time, without notice, in order to foster the students' commitment and participation. - It is not allowed to sleep in class or talk about topics other from the contents of the course.
-In case students do not follow these rules, the teacher is entitled to ask them to leave the room. - It is not allowed to use any kind of cell phones, either to make or receive calls or SMS during the class. - The use of laptops will only be allowed with the approval of the teacher. - It is not allowed to eat in class.
-Only drinking is permitted. - The students must help keep the classrooms neat and tidy.
+In case students do not follow these rules, the teacher is entitled to ask them to leave the room. - It is not allowed to use any kind of cell phones, either to make or receive calls or SMS during the class. - The use of laptops will only be allowed with the approval of the teacher. - Eating in class is not allowed. - The students must help keep the classrooms neat and tidy.